 Dispatching and routing software is becoming more readily available to calculate trip time, most efficient route, task schedule to reduce truck idle time, and how to load a truck fully (placement of goods on the truck).

-Truck operators, especially those with large fleets, should start to adopt technology solutions for their operations in order to minimize cost and maximize return on investment, giving operators a competitive advantage in a fragmented market.
+Truck operators, especially those with large fleets, should start to adopt technology solutions for their operations in order to minimise cost and maximise return on investment, giving operators a competitive advantage in a fragmented market.

 Introduction Of Blockchain Technology In Australia